SriP15/RSA_Encrypt/README.md

 # Assignment 5: Public Key Cryptography
-In this assignment, we create an RSA encryption algorithm that can encrypt/decrypt any text file using generated public and private keys.
+In this program, we create an RSA encryption algorithm that can encrypt/decrypt any text file using generated public and private keys.
 It does this through the usage of three program files: keygen.c, encrypt.c, and decrypt.c.
 1. keygen.c generates the public and private keys.
 It writes the public and private keys to their respective files.
 2. encrypt.c encrypts text in a given input file (using the public key file generated from keygen), and outputs the encrypted data to some output file.
 3. decrypt.c decrypts encrypted text files (using the private key file generated from keygen), and outputs the decrypted data to some output file.